Protection from Torture & Coercion in UAE

 • You are detained, arrested, or being interrogated by any law enforcement authority in the UAE.

-• This protection applies to everyone — citizens, residents, and visitors.
+• This protection applies to everyone — UAE nationals, residents, and visitors regardless of the alleged offence.

-• It covers all forms of physical and psychological mistreatment.
+• It covers all forms of physical and psychological mistreatment at any stage of detention.

-• If you are mistreated, request a medical examination as soon as possible and insist it be documented.
+• If you are mistreated, request a medical examination as soon as possible and insist it be documented in writing.

-• Tell your lawyer immediately — they can file a complaint and request that any coerced statements be excluded from your case.
+• Tell your lawyer immediately — they can file a complaint with the Public Prosecution and request that any coerced statements be excluded from your case.

-• Contact your embassy or consulate if you are a foreign national experiencing mistreatment.
+• Contact your embassy or consulate if you are a foreign national experiencing mistreatment — consular staff can visit you in detention and formally raise concerns.

 • Document injuries — if you can, note dates, times, and descriptions of what happened.